-You may be a hiring manager at a large corporation, or a small business looking for a passionate VR developer.
+You may be a hiring manager for the development team at a large corporation, or a small business looking for a passionate VR developer.
 In any case, your interview process is an important method for evaluating the talent you seek.

 We took it upon ourselves to interview a few industry leaders to discuss the nuances of interviewing and hiring for virtual reality development.
 The developer that suits your project will be driven by what your VR company does, but there are common characteristics among all our sources for what they want from VR developers and how they choose to interview them.

-Traditional VR engineering (whether game-related or not) is heavily influenced by the game development community.
+Traditional VR engineering (whether game-related or not) is heavily influenced by the game development and app development communities.
 The roles within the team will often reflect this, but the culture of your company will ultimately decide how you delineate engineering roles within your team.
 In keeping with the language we encountered speaking to VR hiring managers, we’ve used terms such as “gameplay” and “game.”
-However, these roles are equally applicable to VR applications that have nothing to do with gaming, such as interactive experiences, movies, and consumer spaces.
+However, these roles are equally applicable to virtual reality applications that have nothing to do with gaming, such as interactive experiences, movies, and consumer spaces.
 VR engineering roles typically land in one of three categories:

 1. Gameplay Engineers

-Gameplay engineers would be responsible for things such as the how characters within a game experience behave, how the user interacts with the environment in the virtual reality world, and the navigation of the user within the world.
+Gameplay engineers would be responsible for things such as how the characters within a game experience behave, how the user interacts with the environment in the virtual reality app world, and the navigation of the user within the world.

 2. Engine Programmers (or “Core Engine Programmers”)